7 secrets to effective teamwork inspired by the greatest book ever written

 Managing by time is simple as making a detailed list of all the tasks your team will complete this week.
 Assign ownership to make it clear who’s doing what.
 Reemphasize your goal, and then get to work.
 Working towards a concrete deadline creates a sense of urgency and forces your team to make smart decisions to reach your goals.
 As a team, you can then review what you’ve achieved and celebrate your shared success.

 Loads of scientific studies show that people’s single biggest motivator is not money, but recognition.
 Being congratulated with a simple, “Great job for completing [fill in the blank]!” increases employee productivity ten-fold.

 But when you mark a task as “complete” in a traditional project management tool, what happens?
 It disappears.
 No one knows.
 This kills people’s motivation.
 That’s the power of “done” in monday.com: when you complete a task, you can mark it as a green.
 It’s incredibly satisfying, and even addictive, to mark everything as green and see all your accomplishments line up at the end of each week.
 And when you and your teammates can easily congratulate each other on a job well done, there’s no better way to build effective teamwork.
 That’s why we call it “done therapy.” 🙂

 5. Focus on processes, not tasks

-Most project management tools rely heavily on hierarchy.
+Most team management tools rely heavily on hierarchy.
 The problem with that is that hierarchies are really hard to navigate, and there’s always a few different ways to construct them.
 When’s the last time you found a file in a folder on someone else’s computer?